 The High Efficiency Particulate Air, or HEPA, filter, was designed to protect scientists from radiation as they developed an atomic bomb during World War II.
 Today these filters are regularly used in hospitals, science labs and even homes.

 These filters have a MERV rating of 1721, depending on the kind.
-This rating shows how well a filter can clear pollutants from the air.
+This rating shows how well a filter can pull out pollutants from the air.

-Media air cleaners are denser than basic air filters.
+Media air cleaners are much thicker than basic air filters.
 They’re often four to five times wider—or more.
-This barrier attaches snugly against your HVAC system.
+This barrier mounts snugly against your HVAC system.

 Because its operational surface is usually around 10 inches, media filters are able to trap about 95 percent of particulates.

 These filters last longer too, commonly between three to six months.

 There are a couple of electronic filtering systems you can add in your home.

 An electrostatic filter uses magnetically charged substance to capture.
 These washable filters are 97 percent effective at extracting tiny particles from your home’s air.
 Plus, they’re also 30 times more effective than everyday filters.

 An electronic air cleaner involves a high-voltage magnetic charge to trap particles.